z-x-yang/AOT/README.md

     We are preparing an official PaddlePaddle implementation.

 ## News
-- `2022/10`: An improved version of AOT, DeAOT (Decoupling Features in Hierarchical Propagation for Video Object Segmentation), has been accepted by NeurIPS 2022.
+- `2022/10`: An improved version of AOT, [DeAOT](https://arxiv.org/abs/2210.09782) (Decoupling Features in Hierarchical Propagation for Video Object Segmentation), has been accepted by NeurIPS 2022.
+DeAOT achieves state-of-the-art results on VOS/VOT benchmarks, including YouTube-VOS 2018/2019, DAVIS 2016/2017, and VOT 2020.

 - `2022/03`: An extension of AOT, [AOST](https://arxiv.org/abs/2203.11442) (under review), is available now.
 AOST is a more robust and flexible framework, supporting run-time speed-accuracy trade-offs.